s-ddp/100/docs/technical-spec.md

 - **Frontend:** Modern SPA/SSR framework (e.g., React/Next.js or Vue/Nuxt) with component library and design system. **(Pending selection)**
 - **Backend:** API-first service (e.g., Node.js/TypeScript, Java/Kotlin, or Python) with REST/GraphQL endpoints. **(Pending selection)**
 - **Database:** Relational DB for transactions; consider Redis for caching/reservations. **(Pending provider)**
 - **Payments:** Payment service abstraction with initial gateway: ЮMoney (accepting customer payments in RUB; no alternate payout schedules or currencies required at this stage).
+Refunds are full to the customer (no commissions/withholdings) with payment fees absorbed by the merchant.
 Future gateways can be added behind the same abstraction.
 - **Notifications:** Email/SMS providers with template management and event-driven dispatch. **(Pending providers)**
 - **Infrastructure:** Containerized services with CI/CD, automated tests, IaC (Terraform), and cloud hosting. **(Pending cloud/region)**